rpothin/servicebus-csharp-function-dataverse/README.md

 When `azd up` is complete it will output the following URLs:

 - Azure Portal link to view resources
-- ToDo Web application frontend
-- ToDo API application
+- Azure Functions application

 #### Post-deployment manual steps

+1. Stop the Azure Functions app
-1. Add the following secrets to the Key Vault:
+2. Add the following secrets to the Key Vault:
    - **environment-url**: URL of the Power Platform / Dataverse environment you want to integrate with
    - **client-id**: Application / Client ID of the Azure AD app registration you want to use to integrate with the considered Power Platform / Dataverse environment
    - **client-secret**: Secret created for the Azure AD app registration you want to use to integrate with the considered Power Platform / Dataverse environment

-2. Stop and start again the Azure Functions app and check in the **Configuration** page that the Key Vault references are correctly configured.
+3. Start again the Azure Functions app and check in the **Configuration** page that the Key Vault references are correctly configured.

 > **Note**
 > By restarting the Azure Functions app, you will also trigger the configuration of the connection to the Power Platform / Dataverse environment, done during the startup of the instance.

 #### Test the solution

-1. Push a message in the `dataverse-inbound` queue (*configured in the [**main.parameters.json**](./infra/main.parameters.json) file*) - for example, you can do it from the queue in Azure Portal
+1. Push a message in the `dataverse-inbound` queue (*configured in the [**main.parameters.json**](./infra/main.parameters.json) file*) - for example, you can do it directly from the queue in Azure Portal using the **Service Bus Explorer** feature
-2. In Application Insights, check if you seen the traces below:
+2. In Application Insights, go to the **Transaction Search** page and check if you have the traces below:
    - `C# ServiceBus queue trigger function processed message`
    - `Logged on user id`

+If you find the documented traces it means the solution provided in this template is working.

 ### Architecture